 So, again, this is why we’re going through this one step at a time.
 Look again at your niche and figure out what kind of value they’ll get from the website you build for them.
 While it’s important that you cover all your expenses, it’s just as important that you price your services based on their value to clients as well.

-5. Choose a Name for the Business
+5. Choose a Name for Your Design Business

 A common question I see in my freelance and entrepreneur Facebook groups is this: